tlorans/ClimateRisks/docs/source/netzeroinvesting.md

 # Part 2: Net Zero Investing

-Before the surge of net zero alliances (GFANZ, NZAOA, NZAM, NZBA) and their pledges towards net zero investments, climate investing mainly involved decarbonizing portfolios or constructing low-carbon indices with the low-carbon strategy we've seen in the first part of this course.
+Before the surge of net zero investors, insurers and asset managers alliances, climate investing mainly involved decarbonizing portfolios or constructing low-carbon indices with the low-carbon strategy that we have seen in the first part of this course.

 But, as stated by Barahhou et al. (2022) {cite:p}`barahhou2022net`, net zero investing has changed the scope of climate investing, as the corresponding strategy cannot be considered as a simple tilt of a business-as-usual portfolio.